photo by Pixabay for Pexels

 A 2015 study out of the University of California looked at white blood cells, known for their important role in the immune system’s response to infections.
 It found that in both humans and rhesus monkeys, loneliness meant an increase in genes involved in inflammation, and a decrease in expression of genes connected to antiviral responses.

-Can’t get back to feeling good in lockdown?
-See it as the perfect time to start talk therapy.
-Our renowned London-based therapists are now available by video conferencing.
-Or use our booking platform to find UK-wide affordable Skype therapy now.
+Has a life change, job change, or move to the countryside meant you are always isolated and not feeling good about yourself?
+Our renowned London-based therapists are now available in London or by video conferencing.
+Or use our booking platform to find UK-wide affordable online therapy now.

 Tanskanen J, Anttila T. A Prospective Study of Social Isolation, Loneliness, and Mortality in Finland.
 Am J Public Health.
 2016;106(11):2042–2048. doi:10.2105/AJPH.2016.303431.